t4khosu/Hash-Embedding/README.md

 There are also keras implementations for this algorithms.
 If you want to learn more, check out [dsv77's repo](https://nbviewer.jupyter.org/github/t4khosu/Hash-Embedding/blob/main/embedding.ipynb).

-If GitHub won't show this repos .ipynb properly, use this [nbviwer-link](https://nbviewer.jupyter.org/github/t4khosu/Hash-Embedding/blob/main/embedding.ipynb).
+If GitHub won't show this repo's .ipynb properly, use this [nbviwer-link](https://nbviewer.jupyter.org/github/t4khosu/Hash-Embedding/blob/main/embedding.ipynb).